 They do it through funding mechanisms of course.
 Wherever the attention goes, the energy flows.
 The issues that are worth caring about are cut.
 There’s no place for our strategy and our thinking.
 They let the world know that funding is available for “x” thing and then we rush out to get it, because it’s our livelihood.
 What’s not funded doesn’t get worked on.
 Strategies that they don’t approve don’t get worked on.
 People they don’t approve of or who don’t fit into their strategy don’t get organized.

 The 1% can tolerate certain kinds of social change.
 It can tolerate increased diversity and representation in its ranks.
 It can tolerate anything that leads to the Balkanization of the population, or slices up and isolates any potential resistance (which we then play into by fighting each other).
 It can tolerate moralistic “do-gooder” framing that essentializes certain groups as “good victims” while doing nothing to address the material roots of their oppression.
 It can tolerate us working in issue silos that don’t bring those issues together into a comprehensive understanding of the system.
 It can tolerate us diminishing the importance of study and leadership development.
-It prefers if we elevate the importance of short-term mobilization on a repeated cycle because then we are less likely to produce sophisticated leaders committed to the long haul.
+It prefers if we elevate the importance of short-term mobilization on a repeated cycle of outrage because then we are less likely to produce sophisticated leaders committed to the long haul.
 It prefers that we have a constantly rotating cast of characters who are initially motivated by some trigger event but then burn out quickly.